siddhartha-s/ipd/lectures/lec17/README.md

 ```

 Next we find the two nodes that have the lowest frequencies, in this
-case `a` and `x` and we join them together to make an interior node,
+case `a` and `x`, and we join them together to make an interior node,
 with a frequency that is the sum of the two frequencies:

 ```